-where $x= A^\dag b$ is the solution of the least-squares problem ($A^\dag = (A^TA)^{-1}A^T)$), $\| x - x^{(i)}\|_{A^TA}$ denotes $ (x - x^{(i)})^T A^TA(x - x^{(i)})$, and $P_A = A A^\dag$ is the orthogonal projector onto the range of $A$.
-It is shown in \cite{cptp:2009} that (\ref{eq:tight stop}) is asymptotically tight in the limit as $x^{(i)}$ approaches the true LS solution and if $\delta = O(u)$ then the computed solution is a backward stable LS solution.
+where $x= A^\dag b$ is the solution of the least-squares problem ($A^\dag = (A^TA)^{-1}A^T)$), $\| x - x^{(i)}\|_{A^TA}$ denotes the $A^TA$ norm of the error, that is, $(x - x^{(i)})^T A^TA(x - x^{(i)})$, and $P_A = A A^\dag$ is the orthogonal projector onto the range of $A$.
+It is shown in \cite{cptp:2009} that (\ref{eq:tight stop}) is asymptotically tight in the limit as $x^{(i)}$ approaches the true LS solution and if $\delta = O(u)$ then the computed solution is a backward stable LS solution \cite{cptp:2009,jitp:2010}.
 To use (\ref{eq:tight stop}), estimates of the involved quantities are needed.
-The recent paper by \cite{pati:2024} extends a heuristic-based adaptive estimate used in the conjugate gradient method (\cite{mept:2021}) to the iterative solution of the least-squares problem.
-It shows how the $A^TA$ norm of the error can be reliably estimated; this may need some additional LSQR iterations.
-This is determined dynamically while running LSQR; the adaptive rule used is such that the number of the additional iterations is kept as small as possible.
+The recent work of Pape\v{z} and Tich\'y~\cite{pati:2024} extends a heuristic-based adaptive estimate proposed originally for the conjugate gradient method \cite{mept:2021} to the iterative solution of the least-squares problem.
+They show that the estimate can be evaluated cheaply.
+Moreover, provided local orthogonality is preserved during finite-precision computations, and the LSQR solution has not reached its maximal attainable accuracy, the estimate is numerically reliable in finite-precision arithmetic, even if the convergence of the algorithms is strongly influenced by rounding errors.
+The estimate is determined dynamically while running LSQR; the adaptive rule used is such that the number of the additional iterations is kept as small as possible.
 Importantly, the approach can be used with a split preconditioner and reported results on test examples obtained using Matlab demonstrate that it is applicable for ill-conditioned problems.

 For our experiments, we implement (in Fortran) the adaptive estimate of \cite{pati:2024}, outlined here as Algorithm~\ref{alg:est}.
 This takes as input the current iteration $i$, the index $\ell_{i-1}$ determined in the previous iteration and the scalars $\{\phi^{(j)}\}_{j=1}^i$ from the LSQR algorithm.
 It returns a new index $\ell_i$ and the error norm estimator $estim_{\ell_i}$.
 We employ the parameter settings proposed in \cite{pati:2024}, that is, $\tau = 0.25$ and $tol = 1.0 \times 10^{-4}$.
 The latter helps limit the search for the error estimate to the most significant terms while $\tau$ represents the relative accuracy of the computed estimate such that